This brings us to the nervous system of the factory floor: the SEMI SECS/GEM standards.

 Fab floors are a mix of brand-new tools and reliable workhorses from the 1990s.

-Legacy: Often runs on SECS-I (Serial).
-Requires hardware converters (terminal servers) to get onto the factory Ethernet.
+- Legacy Tools: Often run on SECS-I (Serial RS-232) and require hardware converters to connect to the factory Ethernet.

-Modern: Native HSMS.
-However, modern tools generate massive amounts of data (Trace Data) for predictive maintenance.
-The host equipment integration strategy must handle high-bandwidth data without choking the control messages.
+- Modern Tools: Feature native HSMS.
+However, they generate massive amounts of data (Trace Data) for predictive maintenance, requiring an integration strategy that won’t choke control messages.

 Best Practices for Implementation